 - pink pepper can be eaten raw and used in hot preparations

-- Use the berries whole—also as a garnish—or grind them.
-Preferably, don't use a pepper mill with a metal grinding mechanism.
+- Use the berries whole - also as a garnish - or grind them.
+Preferably do not do this with a pepper grinder with a metal grinding mechanism.
 The peels are so thin and oily that the grinding mechanism quickly clogs. can hit.

 - Also consider using only the peels in a dish instead of the whole berries.